historicalnetworkresearch/turin/cfp.md

 In 2009, following a workshop dedicated to the application of social network analysis to history, a small community of practice, [the Historical Network Research community](http://www.historicalnetworkresearch.org), was created.
 It evolved into a series of workshops and then an international conference, of which the present edition is the 11th to date, after conferences in Hamburg, Ghent, Lisbon, Turku, Brno, Luxembourg, [Mainz](https://graphentechnologien.hypotheses.org/tagungen/graphentechnologien-2023), [Lausanne](https://historicalnetworkresearch.github.io/lausanne/), and [Rio de Janeiro](https://historicalnetworkresearch.github.io/riodejaneiro/).
 2013 saw the creation of the [HNR Collective Bibliography](https://www.zotero.org/groups/209983/historical_network_research), a central tool for sharing the community’s scientific output.
 In 2017, the first issue of [JHNR, the Journal of Historical Network Research](https://jhnr.net/), was published, allowing researchers to share their research in complete Open Access.
 Other resources include [a YouTube channel](https://www.youtube.com/channel/UC2QFG7uIVxkFQ3xZbohKl-Q) with recorded lectures and a newsletter.

 ### 2026 Conference Focus: Networks and their Sources
-The 2026 edition of the conference will focus on the theme Sources, exploring their role in historical network research.
+The 2026 edition of the conference will focus on the theme **Sources**, exploring their role in historical network research.

-Since the so-called network turn, formal network research has transformed scholarship across the sciences and humanities.
+Since the so-called *network turn*, formal network research has transformed scholarship across the sciences and humanities.
 Applied to history, it has expanded research methods, encouraged interdisciplinary dialogue, and opened new perspectives on both past and present.
 Yet historical sources remain challenging: they are often fragmented, incomplete, shaped by bias, or considered inadequate for network analysis.

 This conference invites participants to reflect on how sources — whether people, books, ideas, organizations, archaeological remains, archival documents, artworks, or other forms of evidence — make network research possible and meaningful.
 We aim to foster debate on the opportunities and limits that sources present, while encouraging innovative methodologies and cross-disciplinary perspectives.

-We encourage submission of all kind of papers regarding historical networks research, and we particularly welcome papers addressing: the identification, retrieval, and use of sources;
+**We encourage submission of all kind of papers regarding historical networks research**, and this year we will particularly welcome papers addressing:

+* the identification, retrieval, and use of sources;
+* confrontations with gaps, holes, and incomplete sources;
 * challenges of abstraction in network analysis and possible solutions;
 * case studies demonstrating the heuristic value of network methodologies;
 * theoretical and empirical reflections on how network thinking reshapes sources;
-* data extraction, modeling, and visualization from historical sources (including experimental treatment of sources with so-called AI (LLM, NLP));
+* data extraction, modeling, and visualization from historical sources (including experimental treatment with so-called AI (LLM, NLP));

 We especially encourage interdisciplinary approaches and contributions that combine methodological reflection with empirical research.